-It is well known that men and women, and people of different cultures and traditions, bring different perspectives and skills to managing conflict.
-If a conflict suffers from an ingrained gender or cultural pattern, boards should look for some alternative ways for talking things out.
-Other approaches can sometimes come from sources that are closer than we might have thought.
+It is well known that men and women, and people of different cultures and traditions, bring different perspectives and sensibilities to the workplace.
+If a conflict suffers from an ingrained gender or cultural pattern, the parties, perhaps with the help of a facilitator, may need to take ime to talk things out.